anodeus/tindog/README.md

-# tindog

 # TINDOG

-This is a commercial based website, using HTML, CSS, Bootstrap 4 Framework, Javascript, created by Abhi Singh.
+This is a commercial based website, using HTML, CSS and Bootstrap 4 Framework, created by Abhi Singh.

 ## Author